DmitriBogdanov/GSE/README.md

 Entire library is header-only and can be found [here](include/).

+> [!Warning]
+> As of now, the libary is heavily work-in-progress, production usage is ill-advised.

 ## Desing Principles

 - **Easy to include.** No build system is required by the library, adding it should be as simple as single `#include`.
 All dependencies are embedded.